bruno222/twilio-flex-plugin-transfer-to-ivr/README.md

 5. You need to create a new profile for your Twilio CLI, type `twilio profiles:list` to check if you are using it correctly.
 If not, add a new profile with the cmd `twilio profiles:add`.
 6. `npm run deploy -- --changelog "first deployment!"` to deploy this Plugin.
 7. Once **step 6** is finished, it will show the next steps, you will have to run the command mentioned there (something like `twilio flex:plugins:release ... etc etc`)
 8. We are done!
 Go to https://flex.twilio.com and make a call to your IVR!
-Once you accept the call on Flex, you will be able to see the new tab "FORWARD TO IVR"
+Once you accept the call on Flex, you will be able to see the new tab "TRANSFER TO IVR"

 ## How to adapt this plugin to your needs?